 Dr. Storm teaches theatre history, dramatic literature, and theory.
-He is the author of After Dionysus: A Theory of the Tragic and Irony and the Modern Theatre, as well as numerous essays and plays.
+He is the author of After Dionysus: A Theory of the Tragic; Irony and the Modern Theatre; and Dramaturgy and Dramatic Character: A Long View, as well as numerous essays and plays.
 He worked in the professional theatre in Los Angeles for many years, including at the Mark Taper Forum where he was a literary manager.
 Areas of scholarly specialization include dramatic theory and dramaturgy, the history and theory of the tragic form and sensibility, art in relation to literature and performance, and connections of science with theatre and literary studies.

 Laura A. Thompson, Distinguished Achievement Professor Emeritus, Psychology